MaryamZahiri/LC-Algorithms/graph/75_blind_leetcode/4_200_number_of_islands.md

         - Then, add it to visited set and append it to queue memory
     - return number of counted islands
 ## Example Description
-BFS algorithm, go layer by layer
+BFS algorithm, traverse in each level

 <img src="https://github.com/MaryamZahiri/LC-Algorithms/assets/52676399/e4fe4d8a-8747-47fb-ade3-cbdc9ca1163b" width="250"><br />

 ## Python Code